smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_UC.md

 a.
 SDL and HMI are started
 b.
 Mobile app registers and gets NONE HMILevel
 c.
-Mob app in NONE HMILevel is NOT allowed to get OnDriverDistraction notification by Policies
+Mobile app in NONE HMILevel is NOT allowed to get OnDriverDistraction notification by Policies

 _Steps:_
 1. HMI sends OnDriverDistraction notification to SDL